Welcome to the Maggie’s Garden & Stems Family!

 “That dream was planted in your heart for a reason” - Author Unknown.

-Working in the medical field for over 30 years, I’ve found my time in the garden to be my best outlet of self-care and preservation.
-With so much love and support from my amazing husband, children, and community that small garden space has turned into bigger dreams.
+After working in the medical field for more than 30 years, I’ve found my time in the garden to be my greatest outlet for self-care and restoration.
+With so much love and support from my amazing husband, children, and community, that small garden space has grown into something much bigger than I ever imagined.

-May our blooms and the spirit in which they grow, bless you and sustain you.
+May our bloom and the spirit in which they grow, bless you and sustain you.

 ~ Chery